maxhelias/php-nominatim/.github/ISSUE_TEMPLATE.md

 What version of PHP-Nominatim does this relates to?

 Is this an issue with a provider?
 If yes, which one?
-(Search, Reverse, Lookup)
+(Search, Reverse, Lookup or Details)

 ### Reproduction